tyazx/tyazx/README.md

 <h3 align="center">Quote of The Day</h3>
 <p align="center">
 <blockquote>
-<i>"Success is not the result of making money; making money is the result of success - and success is in direct proportion to our service."</i>
+<i>"Power is not what we do but what we do not - hasty and unwise actions that we repeat every day and which ultimately bring us into trouble."</i>
 <br>
-<b>- Earl Nightingale</b>
+<b>- Robert Greene</b>
 </blockquote>
 </p>